eddieoz/openxrypt/README.md

-## OpenXrypt: Secure Direct Messaging for Social Media (Proof-of-Concept)
+## OpenXrypt: Secure Direct Messaging for Social Media

 OpenXrypt is a Chrome extension that provides secure and encrypted communication on social media platforms, particularly for direct messages (DMs) on X (formerly known as Twitter).
 It utilizes the OpenPGP encryption standard to help protect the privacy of your communications and ensure the confidentiality of sensitive information.